-- buyout time models, and cure rate assumptions.
-Ginnie Mae should provide an analysis if it believes that adding an HPA variable would not be appropriate to support its position. - 1B.
+- 1B.
 Develop and implement policies and procedures to require a sufficiently granular decomposition analysis that can adequately explain the impact of all the model changes made. - 1C.
 Develop and implement policies and procedures or enhance or clarify, as appropriate, existing policies and procedures that will require additional analyses whenever thresholds are breached or other analyses indicate potential modeling issues. - 1D.
 Document the economic rationale behind unintuitive model coefficients to support that the unintuitive relationships are appropriate. - 1E.
 Document all model assumptions that are undocumented, providing the basis for any assumptions or decisions made when developing each model assumption. - 1F.
 Develop and implement policies and procedures to ensure compliance with model risk management guidance regarding adequate and well-documented model assumptions. - 1G.
 Develop and implement controls that ensure the updating of model documentation when model changes are made. - 1H.
-Improve model documentation by addressing the model documentation deficiencies cited in this report and narrowing or consolidating them into fewer pieces of documentation, as appropriate. - 1I.
+Improve model documentation by addressing the model documentation deficiencies cited in this report and narrowing or consolidating them into fewer pieces of documentation, as appropriate. - 11.
 Formalize and define coding best practices within Ginnie Mae's model governance framework. - 1J.
 Apply coding best practices during model development processes and add a control for reviewing model code for compliance with best practices.